adamaryanto/adamaryanto/README.md

 <h2 align="left">Hi 👋!
-My name is Adam Aryanto and I'm a FWeb Developer, from Indonesian</h2>
+My name is Adam Aryanto and I'm a Web Developer, from Indonesian</h2>

 ###